RedisLabs/redislabs-docs/content/ri/using-redisinsight/memory-analysis.md

 ![snapshot_processing_screen](/images/ri/snapshot_processing_screen.png)

-Once memory analysis completes, you will see various statistics about memory consumption under Memory Analysis.
+Once memory analysis completes, you can see various statistics about memory consumption under Memory Analysis.
 The overview page gives you a high level breakup of memory usage.

 ## Memory Overview

 Memory overview gives you an overview of your redis instance through graphical representation.
 Memory breakup by datatype show the overall size and count distribution of keys based on datatype.
 Expiry analysis gives a overview of how your keys configured to get expired.
-There could be few keys which will never expire.
+There could be few keys which never expire.

 ![memory_overview](/images/ri/memory_overview.png)

 ## Keyspace Summary

 Keyspace Summary identifies the top key patterns from the set of keys in decending order of memory.
-This will help you identify which key patterns are consuming most of your memory and what are the top keys for that pattern.
+This helps you identify which key patterns are consuming most of your memory and what are the top keys for that pattern.
 You can add your own key patterns in order to identify their memory usage and the top keys for that key pattern.

 ![keyspace_summary](/images/ri/keyspace_summary.png)